Teradata/stacki-wiki/Adding-RPMs.md

 Install/reinstall machines.

-Please note the RPM name is usually the text before any versions of the full package name.
+\* Please note the RPM name is usually the text before any versions of the full package name.
 So cloudera-manager-agent-5.4.5-1.cm545.p0.5.el6.x86_64.rpm is "cloudera-manager-agent."
 If you don't know the correct name, do any of the following:
 ```
-# yum info cloudera-manager-scm
+# yum info cloudera-manager-scm*
+(Or, on the file you downloaded)
 # rpm -qpl cloudera-manager-agent*
-(on the file you downloaded)
+# rpm -qp --qf  %{NAME} cloudera-manager-agent-5.4.5-1.cm545.p0.5.el6.x86_64.rpm **
 ```

+** Old guy command.